-In 2001, Nicole founded her publicity firm, Ballin Marketing + Communications, and built a roster of musical clients that has included the Grammy Award-winning group Linkin Park, Moog Music, and hip-hop elite such as DJ Z-Trip, Zion I, Kool Keith, Too $hort, Public Enemy, and Prince Paul, to name just a few.
-Today, she is the personal publicist for the TV star and Queen of Bounce Big Freedia.
+In 2001, while living in Beverly Hills, CA, Nicole founded her publicity firm, Ballin PR, and built a roster of musical clients that has included the Grammy Award-winning group Linkin Park, New Orleans Queen of Bounce Big Freedia, DJ Z-Trip, Zion I, Kool Keith, Too $hort, Public Enemy, Dan The Automator, and Prince Paul, to name just a few.

 After two decades in the music business, Nicole decided to expand the scope of her work to include her passion and personal hobby: design.
 She served as PR Director at Coupar Communications for a year and half, where she worked with top Bay Area designers including The Wiseman Group, Kendall Wilkinson, Regan Baker, Allison Caccoma and Melanie Coddington.
 In 21018, she returned to her own business representing creatives in the design industry and musical talent.

 In 2015, Nicole authored the memoir God Save the Queen Diva!
 (Gallery Books/Simon & Schuster) with her client and TV personality Big Freedia.